-Start a New Club or Organization
+Start a Club or Organization

 Find Club Members & a Club Advisor

-Secure a WSU faculty or staff member to serve as your university advisor.
+You must have a WSU faculty or staff member to serve as your university advisor.
 You can have another advisor from the Winona community in addition to your university advisor.

 Establish a Club Constitution